History of Washington, D.C. in Timeline

 As of July 2022, 25% of people employed in Washington, D.C., were employed by the federal government.

-According to Department of Housing and Development's Annual Homeless Assessment Report in 2022, there were an estimated 4,410 homeless people in Washington, D.C.
+According to the Department of Housing and Development's Annual Homeless Assessment Report, there were an estimated 4,410 homeless people in Washington, D.C. in 2022.

 2022: Top Employers

-By 2022, the Washington, D.C. area airport system had climbed to 13th-busiest for passenger traffic, even though passenger numbers decreased to less than 69 million.
+By 2022, the Washington, D.C. area had climbed to 13th-busiest for passenger traffic, even though passenger numbers decreased to less than 69 million.

 In 2022, many D.C. residents began to press the city government for refusing to prosecute nearly 70% of arrested offenders.

-In January 2023, the statehood bill for Washington, D.C., was reintroduced after not progressing in the Senate.
+In January 2023, the statehood bill was introduced again.

-By October 2023, the rate of unprosecuted cases in Washington D.C. dropped to 56%, although still higher than nine of the past 10 years and almost twice what it was in 2013.
+By October 2023, the rate of unprosecuted cases in Washington D.C. dropped to 56%, albeit still higher than nine of the past 10 years and almost twice what it was in 2013.

-According to the Trust for Public Land, in 2023 Washington, D.C., ranked first among the 100 largest U.S. cities for its public parks.
+According to the nonprofit Trust for Public Land, in 2023 Washington ranked first among the 100 largest U.S. cities for its public parks.

 As of 2023, Washington Union Station is the ninth-busiest rail station in the nation and tenth-busiest in North America.